christian-matt/christian-matt.github.io/industry_consulting.md

 ---

 As an expert for Digital Transformation, Digital Business and responsible Artificial Intelligence, Christian Matt offers consulting and coaching services for industry partners and public institutions.
+These services include:

+- technology assessments
+- business model development
+- system planning and design
+- data governance

-These include technology assessments, system planning and design, as well as data governance projects.
-Previous clients included SMEs, large enterprises, industry associations, and public institutions.
+Previous clients included SMEs, large enterprises, industry associations, and public organisations.